-Partners are encouraged to contact the SCYP Manager during preparation of their application to discuss their proposed sustainability projects.
-As with much of SCYP, successful development of a project list is a dialogue that includes: (1) the partner proposes a list of projects; (2) SCYP and the partner discuss modifications to the proposed projects to match the projects' scope and scale with availability and interest of University of Oregon courses and faculty; and (3) SCYP suggests additional projects, based on the university's capacity, that could meet the partner's sustainability and livability goals.
-SCYP's experience has been that conversations between SCYP and partners are helpful in generating project lists that match SCYP's capacity with partners' sustainability goals.
+Partners are encouraged to contact the SCYP Manager during preparation of their application to discuss their proposed projects.
+As with much of SCYP, successful development of a project list is a dialogue that includes: (1) the partner proposes a list of projects; (2) SCYP and the partner discuss modifications to the proposed projects to match the projects' scope and scale with availability and interest of University of Oregon courses and faculty; and (3) SCYP suggests additional projects, based on the university's capacity, that could meet the partner's goals.
+SCYP's experience has been that conversations between SCYP and partners are helpful in generating project lists.